mikolajgs/prototyping/pkg/restapi/README.md

 ### Database storage
-Currently, `crud` supports only PostgreSQL as a storage for objects.
+Currently, `restapi` supports only PostgreSQL as a storage for objects.

 #### Controller
 To perform model database actions, a `Controller` object must be created.
 See below example that modify object(s)